 Are you a freelancer, contractor or sole trader business?
 Do you start to stress as the calendar creeps closer and closer to tax time?
 I am what they call 'numerically-challenged'; i.e. I'm a real dummy when it comes to book-keeping, tax returns, anything to do with numbers.
 However, even I am now able to do my own book-keeping and make sure my tax returns are lodged on time and if I can do it, anyone can.
 If you are feeling daunted by the idea of organising your tax return and meeting with your accountant, read on.

 Some freelancers and contractors and sole trader businesses complete their own tax returns.
-However, if you are anything like me (i.e. pretty hopeless at maths and don't know much about tax), you'll need to pay an accountant to complete your tax returns for you.
-If you already have an accountant whom you trust and seems to be doing a good job, stick with them.
-If you're not 100% happy with your accountant, find another one.
+However, if you are anything like me (i.e. hopeless at maths and tax), you'll need to pay an accountant to complete your tax returns.
+If you already have an accountant whom you trust and is doing a good job, stick with them.
+If you're not 100% happy with them, find another one.